LSIR/gsn/gsn-extra/README.md

 # GSN Global Sensor Networks : extra packages

 This module contains all the optional extra packages that have been moved from the Core to reduce its dependencies and make it lighter.
 If you include the jar file and all its dependencies in the lib folder of a deployed Core, you should get back all the functionalities.
-But you cal also selectively build them by downloading the sources and removing the unnecessary ones.
+But you can also selectively build them by downloading the sources and removing the unnecessary ones.